nuxencs/seasonpackarr/README.md

 ```

 Replace the `clientname` value, in this case `default`, with the name you gave your desired qBittorrent client in your
 config under the `clients` section.
-If you don't specify `clientname` in the JSON payload, the `default` client defined
+You need to specify a `clientname` in the JSON payload otherwise the request will fail.
-in your config will be used.

 #### API Authentication